 Others likely have a cultural overlay.
 Teasing out which comes first should be grounded in careful thought and study, not preconceived ideology or intuition.

 Research by Russell Barkley et al shows that untreated or poorly managed ADHD is associated with premature death.
-Brain is obviously driving behavior.
+The brain is obviously driving behavior.

 Let’s start with birth statistics that point to greater male mortality.
 For every 100 girl babies that: